truekas/PencilSharpener/README.md

 crossystem dev_boot_usb=1
 ```

-Make sure that the battery is re-inserted on the mainboard and run `gsctool -a -o`.
+Reconnect the battery to the motherboard, and run `gsctool -a -o`.
 Follow the prompts to push the power button and the system should automatically reboot.
 When the device turns back on, re-open the recovery menu and re-enable devmode.

 Afterward, go back to the VT2 console, run `gsctool -a -I AllowUnverifiedRo:always`, and the device should be unenrolled.